jnew/SHMUP/README.md

 SHMUP
 =====

+Windows users: pre-built win32 exe with all libraries is [here]("https://dl.dropboxusercontent.com/u/12437014/AceSPACEPilot_win32.zip").
+Please extract contents to a folder and run Game.exe.

+Lunix users: See below instructions to compile on your machine.

 Title: Ace "SPACE" Pilot

 Info: This is basically a tech demo of a shoot-em-up engine we wrote from the ground up in C++ with libsfml.
 There is not much "gameplay" but we have waves of enemies that will spawn to demo player tracking, bullet patterns, enemy movement, enemy health/health bars, our scrolling backgrounds, and scorekeeping.
 You can play until you lose, or you clear the waves and nothing spawns anymore!